upenn-acg/cis501/lab2-div/lab2-div.md

 ## Submitting your code

 As with previous labs, submit your code via Canvas.
+You should submit just your `lc4_divider.v` file, there's no need to run `make zip`.